jamesmehorter/device-theme-switcher/readme.txt

 == Description ==

-Device Theme Switcher creates a new page in your WordPress Admin; 'Appearance > Device Themes', where you can set one theme for handheld devices, another theme for tablet devices, and yet another theme for low support devices.
+WordPress plugin that let's set one theme for handheld devices and another theme for tablet devices.
 Normal computer visitors are given the active theme set in 'Appearance > Themes'.
 WordPress child themes are supported.

 'Handheld' devices include Android, BlackBerry, iPod, iPhone, Windows Mobile, and other various 'hand held' smart phones.
 'Tablet' devices include iPad, Android tablets, Kindle Fire and other large-screen hand helds.
 'Low Support' devices include those which have poor CSS & Javascript rendering capabilities.
 Often these is older devices.

-**Please let us know if you have any questions or find any bugs.
-You can contact us by posting a new topic to the support forum on the right of this page.
-If you like our plugin please vote it up!**
+Visit our site http://jamesmehorter.github.io/device-theme-switcher/, or Fork the repo https://github.com/jamesmehorter/device-theme-switcher

 == Screenshots ==

 1. View of the Device Theme Switcher Window and options.
-2. View of the two widgets in action.
+2. View of the two widgets in the admin.

 == Installation ==